-Transformational technology executive with track record for improving business, conducting major turnarounds and innovative solutions
+Transformational technology executive with history for improving business, conducting major turnarounds and innovative solutions

 • Record of success as CIO, CTO and COO across different industries worldwide